ngTrumbitta/generator-angular-trumbitta/README.md

 **TO BE EXPANDED – help wanted**

 `dev.config.json` is used in development (e.g. `grunt serve`), while `dist.config.json` is used in production (e.g. `grunt dist` and `grunt dist-package`).
 They are but stubs, samples.
-You are free to organize and expand them as you wish.
+You are free to organize and expand on them as you wish.
 Their contents will be available wherever you inject `app.config` and pass the `ENV` service.
 **Example:** `var myRESTBackend = ENV.BACKEND.URL.FULL;`

 ## Compatible packages